 Below we explore some of the most typical reasons for filing a chargeback:

-• Merchandise not as described at the time of sales or is delivered faulty
+- Merchandise is not as described at the time of sale or is delivered faulty

 Another reason that a cardholder disputes a transaction may involve processing errors.
-These can come in the form of subscription errors where the customer cancels their subscription, but the merchant still charged them for it.
-Other examples can be the merchant applying the incorrect currency or payment amount, or the merchant processed the same transaction twice.
+These can come in the form of subscription errors, where the customer cancels their subscription, but the merchant still charges them for it.
+Other examples can be the merchant applying the incorrect currency or payment amount or the merchant processing the same transaction twice.

-In general, while chargebacks are designed to mitigate deliberate attempts of fraud, they can also come from a simple miscommunication or confusion which can, ultimately, lead to a complaint or escalate into a chargeback.
-Being aware of the reason behind chargeback claims is paramount for merchants and their acquirer to successfully dispute it if possible.
+In general, while chargebacks are designed to mitigate deliberate attempts of fraud, they can also come from a simple miscommunication or confusion, which can, ultimately, lead to a complaint or escalate into a chargeback.
+Being aware of the reason behind chargeback claims is paramount for merchants and their acquirer to successfully dispute them if possible.

 How long after the transaction should customers wait until they request a chargeback?